-The Corporation's Employee Stock Purchase Plan is not a primary element of Corby's compensation program; however, it enables NEOs, as well as other eligible employees of the Corporation, to acquire Voting Class A Common Shares by contributing 2% to 10% of their salary through payroll deductions and in so doing, further aligns the interests of executives and shareholders.
-The Corporation provides the employee with a matching contribution in an amount equal to 50% of the employee contribution.
-During fiscal year 2021, Messrs.
+Corporation provides the employee with a matching contribution in an amount equal to 50% of the employee contribution.
+During fiscal year 2022, Messrs.
 Krantz, Mayle, Valencia, Thorne, and Côté participated in the Employee Stock Purchase Plan.

 Messrs.
 Krantz and Mayle were invited to participate in the Employee Stock Purchase Plan on February 24, 2021 and October 1, 2018, respectively, with a maximum contribution of 5% of their salary and a matching corporate contribution of 50% of the amount contributed by them.